 We stayed at Revolution Hostel Asoke, our cheapest Bangkok stay yet and was a super welcoming place to stay.
 We couldn’t really fault the place: the beds were large and comfy, it had a cool little rooftop bar with great city views, and the bar sold breakfasts with names like “the Che-Guevara’.
 Fun!

-Exploring Sukhumvit, and rooftop bars!
+Exploring Sukhumvit: parks, more malls, and rooftop bars!

-A night out in Sukhumvit
+A night out in Sukhumvit on your last night in Bankgok!

-We couldn’t spend our last night in Bangkok without going out for a couple of beers, especially with it being a Friday.
+We couldn’t spend our last night in Bangkok without going out for some drinks, especially with it being a Friday, and especially being in Sukhumvit.
 We thought we’d find out if Soi Cowboy was all it’s cracked up to be.
-We found a bar on the corner selling bottles of Singha for 80 baht all night, and holed ourselves up there watching the weird and wonderful Bangkok world go by.

-Soi Cowboy is a narrow road with flashing neon signs protruding from both sides, and dancing girls beckoning groups of western men through shady-looking doors.
-We were perfectly content to sip our beers and chat to the friendly staff at our bar for a couple of hours.
+We found a bar on the corner selling bottles of Singha for 80 baht all night, where we were happy to soak up the atmosphere, people-watch, and chat to the friendly staff at our bar for a couple of hours.
 There were to be no 6am shenanigans this time: before midnight struck we called time on a great week and headed for bed.

 What to do in Bangkok: map of attractions